UPPMAX/bianca_workshops/docs/intermediate/intro.md

 ???- question "For teachers"

-    Prerequisites are:

-    - Link to shared document

     Teaching goals are:

+    - Learners have heard the goal of the course
     - Learners have read the topics discussed today
-    - Learners can find the link to the shared document
     - Learners can find the schedule
+    - Learners can find the evaluation

     Prior questions: